What is Ocean Freight ?

 There are several advantages to using ocean freight as a mode of transportation:

-- Reliability: Ocean freight is a reliable mode of transportation, with regular schedules and routes, which makes it easier for businesses to plan and manage their supply chains.
+4. Reliability: Ocean freight is reliable with regular schedules and routes, making it easier for businesses to plan and manage their supply chains.

 Overall, ocean freight is a cost-effective, reliable, and environmentally friendly mode of transportation that can provide businesses with access to remote locations and large carrying capacities.